sksajid79/BooksterCreate/README.md

 For detailed Docker deployment instructions, see [DOCKER_DEPLOYMENT.md](DOCKER_DEPLOYMENT.md)

+#### PDF Export Fix
+The Docker containers now include Chrome/Chromium for PDF generation.
+If PDF export fails, the system provides a fallback HTML file with browser conversion instructions.
+See [PUPPETEER_FIX.md](PUPPETEER_FIX.md) for troubleshooting.

 ### Option 3: Cloud Platform Deployment

 The application can be deployed to various cloud platforms: